sebastiankalciov/Theseus/README.md

 # Theseus

-**Theseus** is a mobile application developed in **React Native** to compute the shortest path in a polygon and visual represent it using **Augmented Reality**
+**Theseus** is a mobile & web application developed to compute the shortest path in a polygon and visual represent it on the web.

 ## Flow

 - Draw on a paper a simple polygon
 - Place the phone above a paper
+- Take picture and send image to firebase
-- Process image then compute the graph
+- Process image from firebase (opencv) then compute the graph
-- Import the graph into the AR scene handler
-- Draw the graph
 - Implement an algorithm to compute the shortest path
+- Represent visually the shortest path on the web

 Note: This is a simple representation of the app's flow

 ### Reference